Play Music, Express Yourself, Be Happy!

 There are many other cleaning supplies available for saxophones, but many of them are unnecessary.
 I would recommend avoiding any powders that claim to dry out sticky keys, as these create more problems than they solve.
 A saxophone mouthpiece brush can be useful but make sure it is made of soft material like a pad saver(like the one pictures above) to avoid scratching the mouthpiece.

-How to Clean Your Saxophone – A Summary
+Step-by-Step: How to Clean Your Saxophone

 • Use a saxophone pull through to remove moisture (at least two passes)